artem-kruglov/Raiblocks.Sign/README.md

 # Updating the code base of libsign_service.dll

 To update a base code you should merge changes from upstream to [libsign_service.dll source code](https://github.com/artem-kruglov/raiblocks/tree/sign_service) and build.
-If you maintain compatibility in the interface of working with blocks, no additional changes of the the source code are required.
+If there is no breaking changes in work with blocks in upstream, no additional changes of the the source code are required.
+Otherwise you'll have to change facade methods.
 After that you should replace the resulting dynamic library libsign_service.dll in a SignService instance.
 Note: a library built for Linux have .SO extension, but the libsign_service is imported with .dll extension for universality:
 ```
 [DllImport("libsign_service.dll")]